 Funding is limited; therefore, timing of application submission will be considered.
 Students are encouraged to apply early.

-Awards range from $2,500 to $6,500 per academic year depending on college, program, number of credits taken, and academic standing.
+Awards range from $2,500 to $6,500 per academic year depending on college, program, number of credits taken, and academic standing, though those noted with an asterisk (*) above range up to full tuition.

 It is renewable for up to three years of continuous graduate study in the same college and academic program for which the scholarship was originally awarded.
 A minimum cumulative GPA of 3.0 is required.
 The University will review the academic progress of students receiving the scholarship each year.
 Students are no longer eligible for the scholarship if their cumulative GPA drops below the required 3.0.